-As the name suggests Fine Motor Skills are those skills which relate to fine movements like delicate or minute.
+As the name suggests Fine Motor Skills are those skills that relate to fine movements like delicate or minute.

-To elucidate it more simply, Fine Motor Skills are those skills that help in small movements as they are controlled by smaller muscles of our body such as drawing, writing, scrolling cell phone with the help of thumb, licking of lips with tongue.
+To elucidate it more simply, Fine Motor Skills are those skills that help in small movements as they are controlled by smaller muscles of our body such as drawing, writing, scrolling cell phones with the help of thumb, licking lips with tongue.

 Gross Motor Skills